adireddy/adireddy.github.io/_posts/2014-11-12-haxe-at-work.md

 title: Haxe at work?
 ---

-Over the last 2-3 years I have been exploring Haxe and OpenFL personally but now I am really happy and excited to be able to officially code in Haxe at work.
+Over the last 2-3 years I have been exploring Haxe and OpenFL personally but now I am on cloud nine because I can officially code in Haxe at work.

 I should thank my company [Gamesys](http://www.gamesyscorporate.com) for giving the opportunity to showcase what Haxe can do.